 Yes, I see and hear it all from inside the Fear Shell; an omniscient, reversed “out of body” experience.
 I see it unfolding from inside.
 I’m horrified.
 I want it to stop.
-Stop using my voice from my lips to say words and argue excuses that aren’t mine.
+Stop using my voice from my lips to form words and argue excuses that aren’t mine.
 Stop creating chaos where there is meant to be none.
 Stop wasting energy, stop forsaking emotional stability, stop torturing me and others.
 I see it all but can’t do anything.
 Not while OCD is at full charge.
 The OCD battery has to burn itself down before my words can come out.
 The charge has to diffuse.

 It takes a while after an OCD trigger, for the real me to be able to penetrate through that Fear Shell you just witnessed.
 But when I do, I try to convey that what you just saw and heard, well, that’s just not me.
 That’s not who I am.
 And because I’m so drained/frustrated/bewildered and coming off sheer panic and intense grasping-at-straws which I desperately tried to pass off as normalcy, I’m either screaming “THAT’S NOT ME!” at you or muttering it to myself.
 Either way, the communication is ineffective.
 It’s unheard.
 So please try to remember for the next time you see the Fear Shell in effect at full charge….that’s. not. me.

 But wait, you’re almost thirty posts into this blog!
 You read through the baffling descriptions and seemingly insane scenarios to eventually arrive at some happy resolve!
 You read that I went to McLean Hospital’s OCD Institution, went through the mentally taxing treatment exercises, was placed on a medication regime that seemed to be working, and “came through the other side” of that dark tunnel to find happiness and rejoin the living!
 Why am I now writing about OCD triggers again and wanting people to know my reacting to them isn’t me??
 Aren’t we passed that?!….Well yes, we were.
 But there’s no cure for OCD.
 It can creep back in if you let it.
 And somehow, unwittingly and certainly undesirably, I did.